 with Laura Llaneli & Frederic Font.
 12 to 16 July 2021

 In this workshop, we will present the online sound repository Freesound and explore in depth its possibilities as a creative tool for music composition and sound design.
 We will cover the basics of free licenses, downloading sounds, recording, editing and uploading sounds, as well as advanced features unleashed with the Freesound API, including text and similarity advance searches.
-We will also show the potential of the Freesound API with applied examples in audio mosaicing and loop generations, and cover other advances application towards machine intelligence.
+We will also show the potential of the Freesound API with applied examples in audio mosaicing and loop generations, and cover other advanced applications towards machine intelligence.
 Sessions explaining theoretical concepts will be followed by sound and music composition labs.
-At the end of the week, students working in groups are expected to prepare a radio show using freesound content, that will be aired in teslaFM during the summer.
+At the end of the week, students working in groups are expected to create a piece using Freesound content, that will be aired on teslaFM after the summer.

 Laura Llaneli (Granada 1986) lives and works in Barcelona.
 She studied music and has a degree in Graphic Design.
 She has also a degree in Fine Arts and a Master in Sound Art, both from the University of Barcelona.
 She is a member of Sons de Barcelona (UPF) and the feminist collective Nenazas.
 Her awards include Art For Change 2019, Premi Miquel Casablancas 2018, Premi Embarrat 2017 and Barcelona Producció 2014.
 Solo exhibitions at Casal Solleric (Mallorca), Adn Galería (BCN), Fundació Joan Miró Barcelona, Casaplan (Valparaíso, Chile), Swinton&Grant (Madrid), MMSU (Croatia), Art3 (France) and group exhibitions at Lo Pati (Amposta) and Fundació Antoni Tàpies among others.
 Performances in festivals and spaces such as CAAMSonora 2020, Low-Tech-Music 2020 (La Virreina), VIU 2019, Swab art fair 2019, Respiradero 2018, Tsonami IX 2015, Eufònic 2013-2014.
 Residencies at Casa de Velázquez, Art3 Valence, Eufònic-Lo Pati, MMSU Rijeka, Estruch and Hangar.
 She is currently an artist in residence at Gràcia Territori Sonor and works at the Salamina space.